• Skip to primary navigation

 • Wash and dry the fruit and place them on a skewer.

-• When the sugar water mixture has come to temperature, quickly dip the fruit skewers into the sugar mixture to coat the fruit and then place each fruit skewer on a baking sheet lined with parchment paper.
+• When the sugar water mixture has come to temperature, quickly dip the fruit skewers into the hot mixture to coat the fruit and then place each fruit skewer on a baking sheet lined with parchment paper.

 Optional